TELL-TALE: Task Efficient LLMs with Task Aware Layer Elimination: Discussion

 \section{Discussion}

-We summarize five key observations below from our experiments.
+We summarize six key observations from our experiments below.

-\paragraph{1.
-Deleting later layers frequently improves performance on various tasks.} This challenges prior claims that early layers are largely redundant and more amenable to removal, instead highlighting their essential role in preserving core task-relevant representations.
-Even deleting many late layers does not reduce accuracy below baseline, whereas removing even a single early layer is often catastrophic (see Figure~\ref{drop1}).
-All models exhibit similar behavior.

-On the other hand, early layers appear crucial for task-solving, even though probing outputs at those layers does not yield interpretable responses.
-These results are potentially important for model interpretability.
-Plotting the performance degradation from ablating individual or consecutive layers, helps localize where specific task-solving abilities reside in the network.

-\paragraph{2.
-Task dependence of layer importance.} Which layers improve or harm performance when removed is highly task dependent.
-Sometimes a single layer is critical: for instance, removing layer 25 of Llama-8B on CommonsenseQA causes a 50-point accuracy drop.
-Removing Llama’s layer 3 improves performance on GSM8K-hard but hurts MATH500; the revers happens when removing layer 11.
-Removing early layers (1–3) reduces accuracy to near zero on commonsense reasoning tasks (Figure~\ref{drop1}), suggesting that certain early layers localize critical task-relevant information.
+\paragraph{a.
+Task dependency of layer importance} The literature offers differing views on layer importance.
+Some argue that early layers are essential \citep{dalvi:etalL:2020}, while others emphasize the importance of later layers \cite{ellie, latestlayers1, latestlayers2}.
+Our findings show that layer importance is fundamentally task-specific; for example, removing early layers reduces accuracy to near zero on commonsense reasoning tasks (Figure~\ref{drop1}), whereas removing LLaMA’s layer 3 improves performance on GSM8K-Hard.

-\paragraph{3.
-Structured task-specific patterns.} Although pruning is task-specific, related tasks often exhibit similar layer dependencies.
-Commonsense reasoning tasks (see Figure~\ref{drop1}) show importance concentrated in comparable regions of the network.
-Mathematical reasoning tasks benefit from pruning one to three early layers (e.g., LLaMA layer 3, Mistral layers 6 and 22, Lucie layer 12), but not more (Figures~\ref{deletedllama}, \ref{deletedqwen}, \ref{deletedlucie}).
-Commonsense and language tasks (ARC, BoolQ, CommonsenseQA, Winogrande, and BIG-Bench) benefit from deleting later layers (Tables~\ref{deletedllama}, \ref{deletedlucie}, \ref{deletedqwen}).
-This suggests that later layers often play a decoding role for predictions into natural language, which reinforces point 1---pruning them doesn't harm predictive capability.
+\paragraph{b.
+Related tasks often exhibit similar layer dependencies} Common sense reasoning tasks (see Figure~\ref{drop1}) show importance concentrated in comparable regions of the network.
+All models show sizable accuracy boosts in mathematical reasoning tasks after pruning between one and three early-to-middle layers (e.g., LLaMA layer 3, Mistral layers 6 and 22, Lucie layer 12) (Figures~\ref{deletedllama}, \ref{deletedqwen}, \ref{deletedlucie}).
+By contrast, knowledge-intensive tasks (ARC, BoolQ, CommonsenseQA, Winogrande, and BIG-Bench) exhibit more modest improvements (although LLaMA shows an 11\% gain on BIG-Bench) and benefit more from removing later layers.
+These results may aid model interpretability, as plotting performance degradation from layer ablations helps localize task-specific capabilities within the network.

-We observe stronger pruning gains in reasoning-heavy tasks under zero-shot evaluation.
-All models showed notable accuracy boosts from one or two layer deletions on mathematical reasoning (e.g., Llama’s large gain on GSM8K-hard, and double-digit gains on MATH500 for Qwen, Mistral, and Lucie).
-By contrast, knowledge-intensive tasks exhibit more modest improvements (e.g., an 11\% gain for Llama on BIG-Bench).